TomfromBerlin/mothers-little-helpers/README.md

 ## Disclaimer

-These repository is provided to you in the hope that it will be helpful, but everything in this repository comes without any warranty and the owner of this repository is in no way responsible for any kind of harm, even if your cat dies while using one or more or all of these files.
+This repository is provided to you in the hope that it will be helpful, but everything comes without any warranty and the owner of this repository is in no way responsible for any kind of harm, even if your cat dies while using one or more or all of these files.

 ## Licence